 Armstrong Richardson stepped into the breach and helped finance the rebuilding of the bridge, resulting in unrestricted access for local residents and a lifeline for the local farming community.

-During the 1990s the company experienced colossal growth and company chairman, Brian Jones' three sons Mark, Nigel and Craig took over the day-to-day running of the business.
-They remain as company directors to this day.
+During the 1990s Armstrong Richardson experienced colossal growth and company chairman, Brian Jones' three sons Mark, Nigel and Craig took over the day-to-day running of the business.
+They remain as company directors to this day with Serena Jones, Nigel’s daughter, now leading Millbry Hill as Retail Director.

 In the years that followed the retail, agricultural and wholesale trade divisions of the business began to rapidly outgrow the old mill building.